gordonmurray/mandrill-with-mailchimp-templates/readme.md

 ```
 In this example, Mailchimp will automatically delete the column_element after saving the template.
 4. After saving the template we still need to click on 'Send to Mandrill', otherwise last changes are not usable yet.
+5. Including CSS in the header will be problematic when dealing with webmail systems like Gmail: http://kb.mailchimp.com/campaigns/previews-and-tests/css-stripped-from-campaign The css must be inline in other to look good always.

 Problems?
 ---------